 The Kunsthalle Bremen is a museum of art situated in Am Wall 207, 28195 Bremen, Germany.
 It stands nearest the Old Town in Bremen, on the Kulturmeile (or Culture Mile, in English).
 The building of Kunsthalle Museum was constructed in the year 1849.

 Since then, it has undergone several renovations and expansion processes.
 Such of a kind is the 1902 expansion process according to the design of Eduard Gildemeister.
 In 2011 again, the museum also went through another enlargement process.

-There is a New Media section in the museum that features arts by John Cage, Peter Campus, Nam June Paik, Olafur Eliasson, and Otto Piene.
-About two hundred and twenty thousand sheets of prints and drawings dating from the fifteenth and twentieth centuries in the Department of Prints and Drawings down in the museum.
+There is a New Media section in the museum that features art by John Cage, Peter Campus, Nam June Paik, Olafur Eliasson, and Otto Piene.
+About two hundred and twenty thousand sheets of prints and drawings dating from the fifteenth and twentieth centuries are in the Department of Prints and Drawings down in the museum.

 See Related: What to see in The Black Forest